December 6, 2018|OCCUPATIONAL THERAPY (OT), HEALTH, BEHAVIOR, AUTISM, SENSORY

 Internally, he is rarely hungry.
 He has gotten up in the morning and would not request to eat anything until dinner.
 (I experimented one day to see if there was ANY internal drive to eat.
 Thankfully there is, barely).
 Joseph struggles to eat because his body and his brain do not tell him he NEEDS to eat nor does his body seem to light up the reward center of his brain by eating.
 Again, this is an issue with interoception.

 The concept of interoception has been around for awhile but the “new” science on interoception is taking the concept in interesting directions.
 New medical journal articles are coming out fairly regularly.
 I feel like we will be hearing more and more about our “8th sense” and how it impacts children with disabilities.

 All research for this article is embedded into the article’s links.
-You are welcome to join us for more discussion on ADHD at our FB group, IEP/504 Assistance for parents of public school students from all over the United States, or at our homeschool group, Homeschooling Special (Needs) Kids.
-We also have a group for all parents and caregivers of special needs children called Special Needs Parenting Advice and Support where we discuss ALL things related to special needs care.
+You are welcome to join us for more discussion on ADHD at our FB group: IEP/504 Assistance.
+It is for parents of public school students from all over the United States.
+Or at our homeschool group Homeschooling Special (Needs) Kids.
+We also have a group for all parents and caregivers of special needs children.
+It is called Special Needs Parenting Advice and Support where we discuss ALL things related to special needs care.

 Professional assistance: You must not rely on the information on this website as an alternative to legal or medical advice from your attorney or medical provider.
 If you have any specific questions about any legal or medical matter, you should consult your attorney or medical service provider.